Lightening in a Bottle: How to Capture Your Brand’s Essence!

 Think how much effort you put into your business plan, your start-up, or developing your brick and mortar or online store.
 An effective brand strategy requires the same amount of effort and the same amount of careful thought.

 It’s worth it, though.
-Especially if your marketing campaigns haven’t been working as they should.
+Especially if your content marketing campaigns haven’t been working as they should.
 That might be a sign that your strategy isn’t quite there yet.
 And the only way you can find that gap is to start at the base of your brand and work your way up.

 How to Drill Down to the Essence of Your Brand